Juanen100/SBMI-Decomp/README.md

 ## Information

-> [!NOTE]
-> Found a bug or issue?
+Found a bug or issue?
 Please report it through the appropriate project's issue tracker via [GitHub Issues](https://github.com/Juanen100/SBMI-Decomp/issues).
 Our team will review it and address it as soon as possible.

-Have a question, want to report an issue, or just interested in the project? **Join our Discord community**: https://discord.gg/HwJJuFjRTM.
-Once you've joined, head over to the `#development-only` channel for project discussions.

 ## Contributing